aditi676/codeAlpha_GradeTracker/README.md

 - Options include individual student reports and college-wide result summaries.
 - Enhances transparency and accountability in academic assessment.

-### 5. Dynamic Animations
-- Incorporates interactive loading animations for a more engaging user experience.
-- Provides visual feedback during data processing tasks.
-- Enhances usability and aesthetics of the application.

-## Technologies Used

-- **Java**: Core programming language used for application development.
-- **MySQL**: Relational database management system for storing and managing student data.
-- **JDBC**: Java Database Connectivity for seamless interaction with the database.
-- **Git**: Version control system for collaborative development and code management.

 ## How to Run

 1. Clone the repository to your local machine using Git.